 Pan seared salmon is excellent thanks to the crispy skin.
 Not everyone likes skin on fish, but the skin cannot be as soft as when baking fish in an oven.
-On the contrary, if you fry the fish in a pan, the result will be amazing crunchy skin.
+On the contrary, if you fry the fish in a pan, you will get amazing crunchy skin.

-The best part of the salmon for this recipe is a fillet.
+You need to use, of course, salmon fillets.
 Firstly, pat dry the fillet well with kitchen paper (you do not need to wash it with water at all).
-Secondly, take a sharp knife and cut fine, about an inch cuts along the fish.
+Secondly, take a sharp knife and cut fine, about an inch cuts along the fillets.

-This guarantees even more crunchy skin.
-Season the fillet with salt and pepper on both sides and in cuts.
-In addition, you can also get some fresh rosemary in there.
+This guarantees even crispier skin.
+Season the fish on both sides and in cuts with salt and pepper.
+In addition, you can also put some fresh rosemary in these cuts.

-Pan seared salmon can be served with crushed or baked potatoes.
-Enjoy the best recipe salmon recipe!Print
+Pan-seared salmon fillets can be served with crushed, baked potatoes, or potato puree.
+Enjoy the best crispy salmon recipe!Print